efcline/efcline.github.io/_posts/2016-11-17-assignment5.md

 After lots of searching and asking our professor, we arrived at:

-> `mysql -D octocat -u $user -e "LOAD DATA INFILE '/home/ubuntu/workspace/octocat2/octocat/data.csv' IGNORE INTO TABLE octocat FIELDS TERMINATED BY ','(Name, Age, Class, Animal, Color, Date, ID);"`
+> `mysql -D octocat -u $user -e "LOAD DATA INFILE '/home/ubuntu/workspace/octocat2/octocat/data.csv'`
+> `IGNORE INTO TABLE octocat FIELDS TERMINATED BY ','(Name, Age, Class, Animal, Color, Date, ID);"`

 And hey!
 It works!

 # Running our script

 If you like, you may run our script on your own machine!
+However, you will need to create a new database.
+To do this, type:

+> `mysql-ctl cli`
+> `CREATE DATABASE octocat;`

-However, you will need to do the following:
+Then you can exit mysql and return to bash.
+If you would like to see all the data we collected over the course of our assignment, you will need to do the following:

-* create an empty database named octocat in your workspace
-* import our existing data with `mysql -u yourUsername -p octocat < octocat.sql
+> `mysql -u yourUsername -p -e octocat < octocat.sql`

-And you should be able to see everything!
+This will import our data into your file and you should be able to see everything!